signalfx/splunk-otel-dotnet/docs/opamp-config.md

 does not run, and remote configuration cannot enable or configure the .NET CLR Profiler at runtime.

+Enabling remote configuration initializes the continuous profiling pipeline at startup so that CPU profiling can be enabled later at runtime.
+This setup occurs even when CPU profiling is initially disabled and includes the `PprofInOtlpLogsExporter`, the upstream `BufferProcessor`, and its background export thread.
+On .NET Framework, it also starts the profiler canary thread.
+Native CPU sample collection remains disabled until CPU profiling is enabled, but the initialized pipeline can still add CPU, memory, and thread overhead.
+Leave remote configuration disabled when runtime profiler activation is not required.

 Supported at runtime:

 - `always_on.cpu_profiler`: enable or disable CPU profiling.